Tsuk1ko/nhentai-helper/README.md

 ## Main features

-1. You can download doujin as ZIP (CBZ).
+1. You can download doujin as ZIP (CBZ). **You must keep the page in the foreground when downloading.**
 2. Add pjax support on dojin list page.
 Turning pages will not interrupt downloads.
 3. Download queue support on dojin list page.
 It will warn you when you download a doujin which was already downloaded, even they were uploaded by different people but are the same doujin.
 Up to 500 history records.